-Using Pinterest can be a great way to drive traffic to your blog.
-But, how are popular bloggers getting traffic from Pinterest?
+You might have heard that Pinterest can be a fantastic way to drive traffic to your blog.

-There is no guaranteed way to make your Pinterest pins go viral, but there are certainly valuable things you can do to greatly increase your chances.
+Unfortunately, there’s no instant answer to that question, but there are certain things you can do to significantly increase your chances.

 What is a Viral Pin?

-So when your daily Pinterest traffic increases significantly, you have a viral pin!
+So, when your daily Pinterest traffic experiences a significant increase, it means you have some viral pins!

 1. Use Pin Worthy Images